 Lizzy might be (allegedly at least) the eldest member of our team, but when she’s outdoors, she’s like a puppy on its first walk!
-Contrary to popular belief, Lizzy is not my wife, but she certainly plays a prominent part in the day to day running of this business.
-If I am the “ideas-man”, Lizzy is the one at my side with the details.
 In a previous life she tells us she was a school PA – more likely she was secretary of state for Education!
 Previous life experiences also include many hours volunteering with the scouts and exploring caves underground.
 Nowadays she’s more to be found above ground, working as an active mountain leader and with extensive experience leading treks and trips in the UK and overseas.
 More than just walking, Lizzy also loves ticking off scrambles in the Lakes and Snowdonia and every now and again she shows us she can climb half-decently too!
-She’s also the latest member of the team to qualify as a first aid trainer.
+She’s also a qualified first aid trainer and I seem to have convinced her that two-wheeled adventures are also the way forward!
+Watch that space!

-Adam first joined us as a client seeking out new adventures.
-Since those days he has cruised through the ranks and is now a qualified mountain leader, rock climbing instructor and a mountaineering & climbing instructor, full to the brim with knowledge, top tips, and pearls of wisdom to boot.
-He may have been the apprentice once, but those days are long gone.
+Adam first joined us (many years ago) as a client seeking out new adventures.
+Since those days he has cruised through the ranks and is now a qualified mountain leader, rock climbing instructor and a mountaineering & climbing instructor, (MCI), full to the brim with knowledge, top tips, and pearls of wisdom to boot.
+With all his acquired experience and with his ever-thoughtful and reflective approach to all that he does, he is regularly my sounding-board, always offering sage advice.
 Often to be seen pushing his grade at the crag, or at the wall and also equally happy running in the fells or skiing in the Alps.
 Many of you will have met Adam on one of our Fear of Heights courses, or Rock Climbing courses in the Peak District.
 He’s also a regular leader for our Hills Skills courses, and guiding on Scrambling Weekends in the Lakes and Snowdonia.
+Latterly he has gained a wealth of experience guiding clients in the Cuillins on the Isle of Skye.